gocodebox/lifterlms/.wordpress-org/readme/05-description.md

 ***

-> _"As a former School Teacher, professional User Experience Designer, and current online course creator – I can honestly attribute much of our success to LifterLMS and it’s consideration for multiple learning modalities, the LMS UI/UX out of the box, and natural student Engagement opportunities. **In less than 10 months we’ve gone from $0 to $300K in revenue with LifterLMS** playing a huge part in that!!
-I’m looking forward to everything that comes next from LifterLMS!!"_
+> _"As a former School Teacher, professional User Experience Designer, and current online course creator – I can honestly attribute much of our success to LifterLMS and it’s consideration for multiple learning modalities, the LMS UI/UX out of the box, and natural student Engagement opportunities. **In less than 10 months we’ve gone from $0 to $300K in revenue with LifterLMS** playing a huge part in that!!"_

 > _**Sarah Lorenzen**, Teacher, Entrepreneur_

 ***

-> _"LifterLMS was **the best decision we made** towards the build out of our course library, online Learning Management System site, and community.
-The breadth and depth of what LifterLMS offers in a few WordPress plugins exceeds anything else we evaluated.
-It includes: easy course construction, integrated eCommerce, community capabilities, gamification and the support for delivery of 1-on-1 coaching collaboration services.
-Lifter also has pre-built integrations with other key WordPress technologies we needed.
-LifterLMS has a solid community and support network of leading experts to help guide anyone who wants to transform the world or their industry with online training. **Chris and the Lifter team are real people, and they care**."_
+> _"LifterLMS was **the best decision we made** towards building our course library, online Learning Management System site, and community. **Chris and the Lifter team are real people, and they care**."_

 > _**Michael Wolf**, CEO, emPowering NOW LLC (Golden XPR)_